madpiano/2019-432/slides/post-class/README.md

 1. Please fill out a course evaluation at https://webapps.case.edu/courseevals/
 2. TA office hours will continue through Wednesday 2019-05-01.
 3. 431-help will close at 9 AM on Tuesday 2019-05-07.
+4. Homework regrade requests can be submitted to http://bit.ly/432-2019-regrades at any time before 2 PM on May 7.
-3. The 431 and 432 github repositories will remain open and available to you through the month of May, but will close in June.
+5. The 431 and 432 github repositories will remain open and available to you through the month of May, but will close in June.

 ## The Show Dr. Love is in runs April 26 - May 18